TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-headnodehostresolution.md

 ## **Recommended Steps**

 * SSH onto the nodes listed above within the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName-->
-* open the hosts files vi /etc/hosts
+* Open the hosts files vi /etc/hosts
-* update the host files with the headnodehost pointing to the other headnode
+* Update the host files with the headnodehost pointing to the other headnode
-* save and close the file
+* Save and close the file